BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

 ...
 ```

 Currently the command `cdk synth` works.
 Lets see if we can prevent it.
+Our goal it that `cdk synth` will fail whenever there is an `Exports` section.

-Lets add an `Aspect` that will check for the existence of `cdk.CfnOutput` resource.
+Let's add an `Aspect` that will check for the existence of `cdk.CfnOutput` resource.
 We will also print the node id to check which stack resources were actually visited.

 ```python
 import aws_cdk as cdk